 - Health Savings Accounts = TRIPLE tax benefit!
 That’s right not 1, not 2, but 3!

 - 3. Tax free withdrawals for qualified medical expenses

 - Your HSA contribution is an above the line tax deduction (hint: those are the good ones!)

-- If you look at your 1040, line 25 “health savings account deduction.”
+- If you look at your 2021 1040, line 10a “From Schedule 1, line 13,” this is where your HSA contributions will be listed.
 An above the line deduction lowers your adjusted gross income, which is why they are the preferred deductions.

 - +$1,000 (Catch-up contribution can be made if you will turn 55 by year-end.)